Ditches, ponds and wood in raised beds.

 Good local temperature conditions must be created with a system of techniques.
 Natural phenomena that raise the temperature locally must be utilized.
 A south-facing slope is naturally warmer than a flat field.
 Good sun conditions come at the expense of unfavorable wind conditions.

 Beneath the soil layer lies a clay layer, and that clay layer affects the soil layer above.
-The clay should
+The clay should not dry out and become hard, but it should not become too soft either.
+A moist clay layer will help the soil above retain moisture, reducing the need for watering.

 In nature, dead trees and plants fall to the ground, where they are composted.
 Carbon cultivation is also part of nature's systemic design, whether the soil is covered with wood chips, or the beds are built as hugel beds.
 The raised beds are built from thinning wood from the forest that has been lying around for a while.